dotnet/AspNetCore.Docs/aspnetcore/security/authorization/limitingidentitybyscheme.md

 ---

-In the preceding example, both the cookie and bearer middlewares run and have a chance to create and append an identity for the current user.
-By specifying a single scheme only, the specified middleware runs.
+In the preceding example, both the cookie and bearer handlers run and have a chance to create and append an identity for the current user.
+By specifying a single scheme only, the corresponding handler runs.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)